Couples that offer reassurances to one another regularly develop a more robust, more secure, and dependable relationship.

 WHY REASSURANCE WORKS

 It conveys to your partner that they are the most crucial person in the world to you.
 It means to your partner that they are in your thoughts and that you are aware and sensitive to their feelings.

 THE BENEFITS OF REASSURANCE

 Feeling closer and more connectedReaffirms your love for them.
-Builds a secure connection It makes your relationship more dependable.
+It builds a secure connection It makes your relationship more dependable.

 If you are in a relationship that seems to be lacking the kind of loving reassurance that comforts and soothes, consider adding in some reassuring words and actions that make your spouse or partner feel appreciated and important to you.
-Doing so is not only beneficial to your partner or spouse but serves to stabilize the relationship and make it more secure and reliable.
+Doing so is beneficial to your partner or spouse and stabilizes the relationship and makes it more secure and reliable.